A Namekian in Halkeginia

-Judging from the slowly expanding pool of water, the discarded wooden bucket, and the noble's water-drenched shirt, there had been an accident of some kind – most likely a collision between the two men, and one that the noble was not at all pleased about.
+Judging from the slowly expanding pool of water, the discarded wooden bucket at the boy's feet, and the noble's water-drenched shirt, there had been an accident of some kind – most likely a collision between the two, and one that the noble was not at all pleased about.

-And unsurprisingly, while the commotion had attracted some onlookers, many of the passing citizens simply kept their heads down and carried on their way, not willing to get themselves dragged in where an angry noble was involved.
+And unsurprisingly, while the commotion had attracted some onlookers, many of the passing citizens simply kept their heads down and carried on their way, not willing to get themselves caught up in whatever an angry noble was involved with.

 "Just look at what you've done, you miserable oaf," the older noble barked, his lips curled into a nasty sneer.
 "I hope you realise how expensive this outfit was, because it's now ruined thanks to your clumsiness."

-The blond lad hastily went to scoop up his fallen water bucket, at the same time offering a low bow to the offended nobleman.
-"D-deepest apologies, Milord... it... it was an honest mistake, I swear," the boy quickly stuttered as he retrieved his container, clearly nervous at the thought of incurring the nobleman's ire, as seen in the unsteady fashion in which he bowed a second time.
+The blond boy hastily went to scoop up his fallen water bucket, at the same time offering a low bow to the offended nobleman.
+"D-deepest apologies, Milord... it-it was an honest mistake, I swear," the boy quickly stuttered as he retrieved his container, clearly nervous at the thought of incurring the nobleman's ire, as seen in the unsteady fashion in which he bowed a second time.
 "I-I'll be more than happy to do whatever I can to make up for it."

 "Make up for it?" the brown-haired noble snapped back incredulously, the furious glare in his eyes clearly visible as he stomped toward the trembling youth.
-"A whelp like yourself likely couldn't rub two gold coins together to save his life, much less the amount required to even think of replacing this attire."
+"A whelp like yourself likely couldn't rub two gold coins together to save his life, much less the amount required to even think of replacing my shirt."

 The freckled lad stumbled backwards at this latest outburst, and in such a panicked manner that he slipped and lost his footing, landing messily on his backside, his wooden bucket clattering to the ground once again.
 Meanwhile, the offended noble was now looming over him, still wearing that same venomous sneer on his face as he reached back with an open hand.
 "Well, perhaps it would do best to teach you a lesson for your mistake."

-While this was going on, Louise couldn't help but look on with concern; partly because of how young the boy looked, but mainly because of how this might look to Piccolo, given her guardian's likely dim view of nobles after what had happened with Guiche.
+While this was going on, Louise couldn't help but look on with concern; partly because of how young the boy looked, but mainly because of how this might look to Piccolo, given her guardian's potentially dim view of the nobility after what had happened with Guiche.

 That, and how his potential reaction upon seeing such a display.